fossxo/fossxo-gdd/source/misc/platforms.rst

 ################
 Target Platforms
 ################
-Tic Tac Toe runs on a variety of popular desktop operating systems including Windows, macOS, and Linux.
+FoxXO runs on a variety of popular desktop operating systems including Windows, macOS, and Linux.
 Being a casual game, it does not require a beefy video card or fast processor. :numref:`table-min-system-requirements` lists the minimum system requirements.

 ..  _table-min-system-requirements:
-..  table:: Tic Tac Toe minimum system requirements
+..  table:: FoxXO minimum system requirements

     ==================  ===================================
     OS                  Windows 10, Linux [#linux]_, macOS